 Eivissa city, the capital, is great if you just want to party and you plan to use uniquely public transport.
 Getting from the airport to the city is faster, and the most famous discos are nearer to this side of the island.

-The most stunning sunsets are on the west side, as well as the most beautiful calas (small beaches) on the island.
+The most stunning sunsets are on the west side, as well as the most beautiful “calas” (small beaches) on the island.
+You should remember this name “calas”, as it can lead you to the absolute best beaches in Ibiza.

 1. Amistat Island Hostel

-Outdoor pool, cinema room, terraces and many activities.
-Amistat Island Hostel is one of those hostels which makes your travel life easier.
+Looking for Ibiza San Antonio hostels?
+Amistat Island Hostel is one of the greatest.
+Outdoor swimming pool, cinema room, terraces and many activities.
+Amistat Island Hostel Ibiza is one of those hostels which makes your travel life easier.

 The rooms are spacious and simple.
 The toilets clean and colorful.